 You will do a total of 5 confined water dives in a pool, where you will learn basic scuba skills, get comfortable underwater and have lots of fun!

-Once you have completed the shallow pool dive we will take you to our 5.5m diver training pool.
+Once you have completed the first shallow pool dive, we will take you to our 5.5m diver training pool.

-Your dry suit orientation will initially take place in confined water before being used for the first time in Open Water.
-During the dive you will be taught about drysuits, how to take them on and off as well as situations you can find yourselves in with drysuits such as a ‘suit squeeze’.
+Your orientation will initially take place in confined water before you use a drysuit for the first time in Open Water.
+During the dive you will be taught about drysuits, how to take them on and off as well as situations you can find yourselves in with drysuits, such as a suit squeeze.

 Once you have completed the PADI Confined Water skills and dry suit orientation, you will head to one of our two Open Water dive sites for the remainder of your course.

-Here you will do a total of 4 Open Water Dives as well as an additional dry suit dive, where you will practice all of the skills you learnt in confined water.
+Here you will do a total of 4 Open Water Dives across 2 days (as well as an additional drysuit dive if applicable), where you will practice all of the skills you learned in confined water.
 The sessions include briefings, equipment set up, gear down and debriefing.
 Once you have completed all of your Open Water Dives and Knowledge Reviews you will be asked to complete a final exam before receiving your certification.

 What scuba gear will I use?

-The fit and comfort of your personal equipment are keys to having an enjoyable diving experience.
-At a minimum, you’ll want your own mask, snorkel and boots when you begin your first course.
-Our friendly staff will help you select gear that’s right for you when you’re ready to buy.
+The fit and comfort of your personal equipment are key to having an enjoyable diving experience.
+As a minimum, we would recommend your own mask, snorkel and boots when you begin your first course.
+Our friendly staff will help you select gear that's right for you when you're ready to buy.
 Please note a mask and snorkel is included for you to keep as part of the STANDARD and DELUXE packages.
 Scuba Leeds will provide all your core scuba diving equipment during your course including:

 What are the prerequisites for this course?